DataBrewery/cubes/doc/server.rst

 The JSON response is a list of dictionaries where keys are attribute references (`ref` property of an attribute).

+To use JSON formatted repsonse but don't have the record limit ``json_lines`` format can be used.
+The result is one fact record in JSON format per line – JSON dictionaries separated by newline `\n` character.

 .. note::